 Compressed gases may be transported and attached only by designated operators, trained in the correct procedures.
 Do not ride in the lift with pressurised gas cylinders or Dewars of cryogenic liquids.
 Ensure containers of cryogens are operated only in adequately ventilated areas, as evaporating gases displace vital oxygen in the air.
-There are oxygen depletion monitors in most labs in the event of an alarm sounding evacuate the area and do not re-enter and inform the emergency contact as per the lab door sign.
+There are oxygen depletion monitors in most labs.
+In the event of an alarm sounding evacuate the area and do not re-enter and inform the emergency contact as per the lab door sign.

 Do not attempt to change a gas cylinder yourself.
-Any suspected leaks must be reported immediately to the local Safety Officer, Head of Section, Chris Parish/Charlie Aldous S032 Downing Site, or Dudley Simons, Bullard Labs, or emergency contact.
+Any suspected leaks must be reported immediately to the local Safety Officer, Head of Section, Chris Parish/Charlie Aldous S032 Downing Site, or bullardfac@esc.cam.ac.uk, for Bullard Labs, or emergency contact.